japotrad/blue-sora/README.md

 - **CheckHTML.php** based on [![Powered by HTML Purifier](http://htmlpurifier.org/live/art/powered.png 'HTML Purifier')](http://htmlpurifier.org/) to inspect the HTML body
   Usage: `php.exe CheckHTML.php ../documents/12345_ja.html`
 ## 2. Translate the document
+Any CAT tool could be possibly plugged into this stage, as the HTML and TMX formats are precisely standardized.
+In the Trados Studio flow, we can see an extra step that takes advantage of a Trados Studio comment capability that allows the translator to add a comment anywhere in the target segment (and not only on the segment as a whole, like on OmegaT).
+This comment will be converted into a footnote in the Bibk file during stage #4, and the footnote callout will be placed just after the words that were highlighted in Trados Studio Editor.
+On the OmegaT flow, footnote callouts will always be located at segment ends.
 ![Translate overview](2-Translate.png)
 ### File description:
 - **12345_ja.html**: File to translate.
 Format: XHTML 1.0 Strict